 Does it feel more upright or more laid-back?

 More laid-back.
-The low seat height and relaxed back profile encourage reclining and posture changes rather than a firm, upright sit.
+The low seat height and relaxed back profile encourage reclining and posture changes more than a straight, upright sit.

 Are the covers realistically cleanable?